 The first session will be an initial diagnostic evaluation, which includes gathering relevant psychiatric and medical histories in order to understand your current symptoms and concerns.
 This preliminary assessment will provide the basis for diagnostic clarification and treatment planning moving forward.
 It will also allow us to develop rapport, discuss procedures and policies, and determine whether or not it makes sense to proceed with treatment.

-Thereafter, I typically meet with individuals for 50-minute psychotherapy sessions with or without medication management (frequency from multiple times per week to every other week).
+Thereafter, I typically meet with individuals for 50-minute psychotherapy sessions with or without medication management (frequency ranging from weekly to monthly).
 If I recommend alternative or additional treatments that I currently do not offer, I can provide referrals to appropriate providers.

 Existentialism is a branch of philosophy arising in the 19th century exploring issues central to the human condition such as meaning, isolation, authenticity, subjectivity, free will, responsibility, and mortality.